 Full body deep pressure massage

 - We will then proceed to do a full-body deep pressure massage for your child to create relaxation as well as bond with them in the process.

 - This can help many children to cope with their daily stress and troubles which they might not be able to vocalise.

 - It will also help with emotional regulation as well as body awareness.

 Who does it help?

 We always encourage parents to massage their child 6 times a day however, due to the lifestyle in Singapore that is usually very hard to commit to.
 However, children suffering from stress, problems with emotional regulation, ADHD, ASD, Sensory processing disorders, Global Developmental Delay can all benefit your child.
-After the massage is done, we usually proceed to work with your child on either sensory work of various gym activities that will stimulate them.
+After the massage is done, Singapore Brain Development Centre (SBDC) will proceed to work with your child on either sensory work of various gym activities that will stimulate them.